 What to serve with salmon Wellington

 You can serve the salmon wellington as an appetizer, in which case it's ok on its own.
 But if you decide to serve it as a main meal, a nice salad on the side would be perfect.
-You can go for something as easy as a Simple Green Salad, or a nice Cucumber Tomato Avocado Feta Salad Recipe.
+You can go for something as easy as a Simple Green Salad, or a Tomato Cucumber Salad.

-As for side dishes, I would go for some Last-Minute Sautéed Green Beans with Garlic, Maple Roasted Brussel Sprouts with Bacon and Sweet Potatoes or Easy Chickpea Tabbouleh Recipe.
+As for side dishes, I would go for some Last-Minute Sautéed Green Beans with Garlic, Maple Roasted Brussel Sprouts with Bacon and Sweet Potatoes or Chickpea Tabbouleh Salad.

 Other salmon recipess